esphome/esphome-docs/components/lvgl/widgets.rst

 Use this widget to generate and display a QR-code containing a string at run time.

-QR-codes with less data are smaller, but they scaled by an integer number to best fit to the given size.

 **Configuration variables:**

 - **text** (*Optional*, string): The string to be encoded in the QR.